Turkmenbashi

 History of Turkmenbashi

-The first settlement here, Krasnovodsk (means red water in Russian, was named due to the reflection of the cliffs in the sea) was established when a unit of Russian troops under Prince Alexander Bekovich set ashore in 1717 to march to Khiva.
-They chose this spot because it was close to the place where the Oxus River (Amu-Darya) had once drained into the Caspian Sea, and the dry riverbed provided the best road across the desert.
-However Bekovich’s efforts in 1717 to persuade the Khan of Khiva to accept Russian protection resulted in his murder, and the massacre of most of his troops.
+The first settlement, Krasnovodsk—meaning “red water” in Russian, named for the cliffs’ reflection in the sea—was established in 1717 when Russian troops under Bekovich landed to advance toward Khiva.
+This strategic location was chosen due to its proximity to the dry riverbed where the Oxus River once flowed into the Caspian Sea, offering the best route across the desert.
+However, Bekovich’s efforts to negotiate with the Khan of Khiva ended in disaster, resulting in his murder and the massacre of his troops.

 Travel to Turkmenbashi